do-community/summer-of-kubernetes/README.md

         ```bash
         kubectl -n ambassador get all
         ```
     * Go to the Ambassador Edge Stack Dashboard by finding the external-ip of the ambassador service, copying it and pasting it in your browser.
-Say hi to the penguin.
+Say hi to [Edgy the Blackbird](https://www.getambassador.io/about-us/history-of-edgy/).

 #### 5. Setup a custom Grafana Dashboard to show data from the Ambassador Edge Stack
 * Setup a Mapping and ServiceMonitor so Prometheus can scrape metrics for the AES
     ```bash
        kubectl apply -f templates/mapping.yaml && \
        kubectl apply -f templates/service-monitor.yaml
     ```
 *  Import the Ambassador Edge Stack Grafana Dashboard